anojndr/RAG-Forge/DOCS.md

 ### POST /extract

 Extracts content directly from a list of provided URLs.
-This endpoint **always uses a JS-enabled headless browser** to ensure compatibility with modern, dynamic websites.
+This endpoint **always uses a JS-enabled headless browser** to ensure compatibility with modern, dynamic websites (like Twitter/X or single-page apps).

 -   **Method**: `POST`
 -   **Path**: `/extract`